-All sixty-two Kolb Society fellows were once junior fellows.
+All sixty-three Kolb Society fellows were once junior fellows.
 Each fellow has completed the dissertation and achieved a Ph.D. or has finished the course of study engaged in while a junior fellow and graduated with a B.A. or M.A.
 Post graduation, the fellows are pursuing careers both within and outside of academia.

 Matthew graduated from Penn with a dual Ph.D. in Egyptology and Anthropology in 2005.
 His dissertation was entitled "Community and Society in Egypt in the First Intermediate Period: An Archaeological Investigation of the Abydos Settlement Site."
 He is currently a Senior Research Scholar at New York University's Institute of Fine Arts.
 Also, he is Associate Director and Field Director of the Institute's field research program at Abydos.
 In 2013–2014 Matt is serving on the board of the American Research Center in Egypt.